Our XPS-1500 Destroys Smaller TV Antennas that Advertise as 990 Mile Range (read description) - UHF Version

 Why Our Up to 100 Mile XPS-1500 Outperforms these Small Antennas that Claim 150 to 990 Mile Range?:

 Our up to 100 Mile (model: XPS-1500) offers superior UHF performance over these small antennas that often advertise as being 150 to 990 miles range (note: If you also need long range VHF for your area, select Option #2 (which adds a long range VHF Kit)).
-With two to three times the UHF elements, its UHF performance outperforms the various cheaply made small 12 inch to 36" long antennas often advertise as 150 to 990 mile range (note these antennas grossly exaggerate their ranges, even much larger antennas cap out at about 100 mile max line of sight range, due to the curvature of the earth itself preventing a longer line of sight path).
-It seems many overseas sellers will insert the highest ranges on the cheapest, smallest product, just to sell more product.
+With two to three times the UHF elements, its UHF performance outperforms the various cheaply made small 12 inch to 36" long antennas that you often see advertising as 150 to 990 mile range antennas (note these antennas grossly exaggerate their ranges, even much larger antennas cap out at about 100 mile max line of sight range, due to the curvature of the earth itself preventing a longer line of sight path).
+It seems many overseas sellers will insert the highest ranges on the cheapest, smallest product, just to sell more product, even though it's highly dishonest..
 Why do they have less range?
-It's simple, the are smaller with have less UHF elements (this is what creates antenna range / gain).
+It's simple, they're smaller and have substantially less elements (these are the actual attributes that creates antenna range / gain).
+The term amplifier (meaning an a amplifier built in) although is nifty to replenishing high loss (i.e. from over 50ft of coax cable runs or splitters), however the antenna must be capable of picking up the signal to begin with, before it can be amplified.
+If you have a high loss install, we sell name brand (RCA) indoor and outdoor signal amplifiers on our website for only $15 to $30 (see our Signal Amplifiers page if you need one those).

 Ironically, today it seems that the cheapest, smallest antennas claim the highest, most exaggerated range(s).
 Truth is, these antennas have only a small fraction of this range (some of which are designed so badly that they struggle with as little as 30 miles range in so me cases.
 So it's important to never go by their range claims alone.
 Even the best of TV antennas cap out at about 100 mile range and that is under ideal conditions / terrain, and that is by antennas which are far more capable than the tiny antennas that claim such astronomical ranges.